 Check it

-After a very quick JBoss startup inside Docker container (about 3s), you can check the welcome page (with Linux Docker) or the welcome page (with MAC OSX Docker) with your favorite browser like Chrome.
-I use to check HTTP/2 protocol, the network panel available inside Chrome.
+After a very quick JBoss startup inside the Docker container (about 3 seconds), you can check the welcome page (with Linux Docker) or the welcome page (with MAC OSX Docker) with your favorite browser like Chrome.

 Conclusion

-Docker (Today) and HTTP/2 (tomorrow) will be inevitable for their specific reasons.
-The first one simplifies full stack deployment from the OS to application including middleware.
-The second one is an huge update of WWW protocol to improve network performance (binary header), latency (multiplexing) and security (TLS recommended).
+Docker (today) and HTTP/2 (tomorrow) will be inevitable technologies for their specific reasons.
+The first one simplifies full stack deployment from the OS to application including middleware, enabling consistent environments across development and production.
+The second one is an huge update of the WWW protocol to improve network performance (binary header), latency (multiplexing) and security (TLS recommended).